johnkeith/HumpDays/_user_stories.md

 As a user, I want to be able to input my spouses phone number, so that they too will get a text message on the days where pregnancy likelihood is high.

+As a user, I need to specify the date of my or my spouses last cycle, so that I can get accurate forecasts about good times for trying to get pregnant.

 As a user, I want to be able to setup email notifications with a weekly schedule, so that I can see if any days are promising for trying to get pregnant.

 As a user, I want to be able to connect my account with my spouse on the service, so that we can easily make plans when the time is right.